"

 • The right to written documentation of the hearing

 Although probationers have a diminished expectation of privacy compared to ordinary citizens, they are still afforded some constitutional protections.
 Depending on the state and the terms of their probation, probation officers may perform limited home visits and seize contraband in plain view.
 However, to conduct a full search of a probationer’s residence, officers must meet the reasonable suspicion standard.
-This standard of proof is lower compared to that required for the general public, nonetheless provides probationers with a degree of privacy protection against arbitrary intrusions.
+While this standard of proof is lower compared to that required for the general public, it nonetheless provides probationers with a degree of privacy protection against arbitrary intrusions.

 Two community corrections officers working behind the front desk at a correctional treatment facility.